darold/pgbadger/README.md

                              can be useful if you want to distinguish between same normalized queries.
     --no-progressbar       : disable progressbar.
+    --dump-raw-csv         : parse the log and dump the information into CSV format.
+No further processing is done, no report.
+    --csv-separator CHAR   : change CSV separator character.
+Default: semicolon.
+    --include-pid PID      : only report events related to the session pid (%p).
+                             Can be used multiple time.
+    --include-session ID   : only report events related to the session id (%c).
+                             Can be used multiple time.

 pgBadger is able to parse a remote log file using a passwordless ssh connection.
 Use -r or --remote-host to set the host IP address or hostname.
 There are also